yingliu1206/Password-Manager-GUI-App/README.md

 * Password Generation: Generates complex passwords for enhanced security.
 * Clipboard Functionality: Copies generated passwords to the clipboard automatically.
 * Defaulted Email: Displays a default email on the front-end to streamline the input process.
+* Search Function: Allows you to search existing passwords saved in the JSON file.

 ## How to Use